Skip to Content

 Five mechanical engineering students at South Dakota State University had their project selected for the finals of a NASA contest, meaning all three of the department's entries in three different NASA contests have advanced to the finals.
 "This honor again reflects the solid skills our students are gaining and the dedication of our students and faculty to pursue student success beyond the classroom walls," Yucheng Liu, head of the SDSU Department of Mechanical Engineering, said.

-2023 Apr 28
+Achievement (Other) - 2023 Apr 28

 SDSU engineers finish third in national contest